Opinion | Democrats should try listening to Joe Manchin

 His reluctance to sign off — before the Congressional Budget Office has even “scored” its deficit impact — is therefore reasonable.
 Former Obama White House economic adviser Lawrence H. Summers argued that $1.9 trillion in deficit spending under the pandemic recovery bill adopted in March, in combination with easy Fed policy, would overheat the economy, feeding a price surge.
 Current trends seem to vindicate his view.

-Sanders fired back that the $1.2 trillion BIF isn’t fully paid for either.
+Sanders fired back that the $1.2 trillion BIF isn’t fully paid for, either.
 This is true.
 Yet the impact on productivity of borrowing to invest in roads, bridges and ports is better understood than that of the social programs in the BBB plan.
 Certainly, Sanders’s top priority — Medicare expansion for retirees — is current consumption, not investment.

 In any case, Manchin says he is open to higher tax rates, including increased corporate taxes; he comes to the fiscal responsibility discussion with cleaner hands, so to speak, than his fellow BBB-hesitant Senate Democrat, Kyrsten Sinema of Arizona, who rejected almost any higher rates on individuals or businesses.